jonlamb-gh/air-gradient-pro-rs/README.md

 ## RTIC Task and System Timings

 NOTE: some of the measurement periods are inaccurate (like the S8 LP), need to read the docs again.
+Also, the relative start times are not accurate.

 ![timing.png](doc/timing.png)